 “1.
 Always take one more look at any model or report you've built and are presenting.
 2. Software implementations or new development work usually encounters unforeseen hurdles.
 Make sure to incorporate some buffer into your plan, if possible.”

 How do you envision the future of sales compensation?
-What do you anticipate for 2018 that was different for 2017?

 “Continuous innovation and the introduction of AI into the space!”